 - Do not sand or trim the ends of looped pile carpets.
 Sanding or cutting the loops will further damage the carpet, resulting in more problems than the burn itself.

 - Create an alternative cleaning solution for carpet burns using 1 part hydrogen peroxide and 10 parts water.
 Hydrogen peroxide works as a natural bleaching agent to gently remove stains from textiles.

-- Follow the tips for most of these answers to get burn marks out of carpet.
-As with a burn on your carpet, the sooner you repair the better chance you will removing it.
+- Follow the tips for most of these answers to get burn marks out of your carpet.
+As with a burn on your carpet, the sooner you repair it the better chance you will have of removing it.

-- In the case of extensive damage or botched DIY repair, contact a licensed flooring contractor or certified carpet restoration service to assess the damage and recommend next steps.
+- In the case of extensive damage or botched DIY repair, contact a licensed flooring contractor or certified carpet restoration service to assess the damage and receive recommended next steps.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.